So, you’re moving ahead with a new ERP implementation. At the same time, you want to get your e-commerce project set up as soon as possible.

 Teams that take ownership of e-commerce implementation and ERP implementation are different.
 To overcome this, it’s important to assign clear roles and project managers for each to ensure a smooth roll-out and transition.

-Why is ERP integration important in e-commerce?
+Why is ERP integration important in B2B e-commerce?

 Your ERP system is a complex.
 Depending on your industry, it could be where you manage business-critical logic and data concerning your ordering processes, accounting, supply chain management, procurement, and so much more.

 With ERP e-commerce integration, your customers are kept in the loop during the entire sales process.
 Your inventory data remains organized, accurate, and reliable 100% of the time, from one single hub.
-Integrating your ERP and e-commerce platform is a must if you want to:

-- Save company time
+• Save company time

-- Simplify order tracking
+• Simplify order tracking

-- Automate tasks
+• Automate tasks

-- Handle increases in demand
+• Handle increases in demand

-- Scale your business
+• Scale your business

-ERP integration can help you take online sales to the next level without increasing your employee workload.
+ERP integration in B2B e-commerce can help you take online sales to the next level without increasing your employee workload.
 There is a lot of data and logic stored in the ERP that you need to use if you want your web store to accurately reflect all your commercial processes.
 For future-proof growth, you need future-proof solutions – that’s where ERP-integrated e-commerce comes in.

 Frequently asked questions